D-score/dscore/cran-comments.md

 ## Reason for update

-`dscore 1.8.0` provides new features and resolves some problems
+`dscore 1.9.0` is a major update providing new features and resolving some problems

 ## Test environments